sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

     "plugin.webhooks": [ {"secret": "verylongrandomsecret"} ]
     ```
 1. Click **Update repositories**
-1. Sourcegraph now automatically creates a webhook on your Bitbucket Server instance with the name `sourcegraph-campaigns` and the `pr`.
+1. Sourcegraph now automatically creates a webhook on your Bitbucket Server instance with the name `sourcegraph-campaigns` and the `pr` scope.
 1. On your Bitbucket Server instance, go to **Administration > Add-ons > Sourcegraph** and make sure that the new `sourcegraph-campaigns` webhook is listed under **All webhooks** with a timestamp in the **Last successful** column

 Done!
 Sourcegraph will now receive webhook events from Bitbucket Server and use them to sync pull request events, used by [Campaigns](../user/campaigns.md), fast and more efficiently.